heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Pod Topology Spread Constraints.md

 - It doesn't define any constraints in its `.spec.topologySpreadConstraints`.
 - It belongs to a Service, ReplicaSet, StatefulSet or ReplicationController.

-Default constraints can be set as part of the `PodTopologySpread` plugin arguments in a [scheduling profile](https://kubernetes.io/docs/reference/scheduling/config/#profiles).
-The constraints are specified with the same [API above](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/#topologyspreadconstraints-field), except that `labelSelector` must be empty.
+Default constraints can be set as part of the `PodTopologySpread` plugin arguments in a [](https://kubernetes.io/docs/reference/scheduling/config/#profiles).
+The constraints are specified with the same [](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/#topologyspreadconstraints-field), except that `labelSelector` must be empty.
 The selectors are calculated from the Services, ReplicaSets, StatefulSets or ReplicationControllers that the Pod belongs to.

 An example configuration might look like follows: